 F4.
 Do laws, policies, and practices guarantee equal treatment of various segments of the population?
 1 / 4

-Dominicans of Haitian descent as well as Haitian migrants face persistent systematic discrimination, including obstacles in securing legal documents such as identification, birth certificates, and marriage licenses, and have difficulty registering their children as Dominican citizens.
+Dominicans of Haitian descent and Haitian migrants face persistent discrimination, including obstacles in securing legal documents such as identification, birth certificates, and marriage licenses, and have difficulty registering their children as Dominican citizens.
 This lack of documentation makes it difficult for those affected to attend school and university, and obtain legal employment.

-LGBT individuals suffer from violence and discrimination.
+LGBT people suffer from violence and discrimination.
 They are still barred from working in certain public sectors, such as the police and armed forces.
-An antidiscrimination bill remains stalled in Congress, despite renewed calls from civil society to pass it after the body of a transgender woman was found dismembered in the town of Higüey in June 2017.
+An antidiscrimination bill remained stalled in 2018 despite renewed calls from civil society to bring it into effect.

 G. PERSONAL AUTONOMY AND INDIVIDUAL RIGHTS: 9 / 16